Master of Religious Education (M.R.E.)

 - Completion of the non-credit course, Research Methodology.
 This course is a prerequisite to beginning the master’s project.

-- Completion of the M.R.E. project (or NPO) and submission of one electronic or hard copy including the Project Consultant’s evaluation forms.
+- Completion of the M.R.E. project and submission of one electronic or hard copy including the Project Consultant’s evaluation forms.

 All academic requirements must be met by March 1 of the intended year of graduation.